Andrew1299/Hospital-Patient-Mortality-Prediction-ML-/README.md

 # Hospital-Patient-Mortality-Prediction-ML-
-Using a variety of machine learning methods and comparing them to predict whether or not a patient mortality in hospital emergency rooms in Python.
+Using a variety of machine learning methods and comparing them to predict patient mortality in hospital emergency rooms in Python.

 Dataset Sourced Here: https://www.kaggle.com/datasets/mitishaagarwal/patient